-To start adding questions to your assessment, click on Questions and then click Add Question.
+To start adding questions to your assessment, click on Assessment Questions and then click Add Question.

 Multiple Choice questions provides your users with several answer options to a question, and it's up to them to select the one(s) that is correct.

-To create a multiple choice question, select Multiple Choice in the Question Format drop-down menu.
+To create a multiple choice question, select Multiple Choice in the Question Type menu.